mia-platform/documentation/docs/console/project-configuration/project-settings.md

   :::info
   The choice of the deployment strategy is only available on Projects with the [Enhanced Workflow](/development_suite/set-up-infrastructure/enhanced-project-workflow.md) enabled.
 Standard Projects only support a pipeline-based deployment strategy.
   :::

-    - **Pull mode** implies the Project is connected with a GitOps tool, which "pulls" the updated configuration directly from the Project repository.
+    - In **Pull mode**, through a GitOps tool connection, Project configurations saved on the Git repository are always consistent with the Project’s Runtime configurations

-    - **Push mode** means that a CI/CD pipeline is run in order to push changes to the target environment.
+    - In **Push mode**, updates and changes to applications or configurations are initiated and directly pushed from a CI/CD pipeline to the target environment

 - **Pipeline runner**: specifies the command line deployment tool used by the Project.
 This option is not available for Projects that adopt a "Pull" deployment strategy, where no pipeline runner is needed.
 The chosen tool can either be [Mia-Platform LaunchPad (MLP)](https://github.com/mia-platform/mlp), or another custom tool.
   :::info